Home/Resources/Early Development/Tips on Learning to Talk

 • When a baby babbles, imitate the sounds.

-• If he tries to make the same sound you do, say the word again.
+• If they try to make the same sound you do, say the word again.

 A baby will play with sounds.
 Some of these sound like words, such as “baba or “dada.”
 Baby smiles on hearing a happy voice, and cries or looks unhappy on hearing an angry voice.
-You can help the baby understand words (even if she can’t say them yet) when you:
+You can help babies understand words (even if she can’t say them yet) by using conversational turn taking

 • Play games like Peek-a-Boo or Pat-a-Cake.
 Help her move her hands along with the rhyme.

-• Give her a toy and say something about it, like “Feel how fuzzy Teddy Bear is.”
+• Give them a toy and say something about it, like “Feel how fuzzy Teddy Bear is.”

-• Let her see herself in a mirror and ask, “Who’s that?”
-If she doesn’t respond, say her name.
+• Let them see themself in a mirror and ask, “Who’s that?”
+If they don’t respond, say their name.

 • Ask the baby questions, like “Where’s doggie?”
-If she doesn’t answer, show her where.
+If they don’t answer, show her where.

 A baby will begin to understand simple words.
-She stops to look at you if you say “no-no.” If someone asks “Where’s Mommy?” she will look for you.
-She will point, make sounds, and use her body to “tell” you what she wants.
-For example she may look up at you and lift her arms up to show you she “wants up.”
-She may hand you a toy to let you know she wants to play.
-You can help the baby “talk” when you: Show her how to wave “bye-bye.”
+They stop to look at you if you say “no-no.” If someone asks “Where’s Mommy?” they will look.
+They will point, make sounds, and use their bodies to “tell” you what they want.
+For example, they may look up at you and lift their arms up to show you they “want up.”
+They may hand you a toy to let you know they want to play.
+You can help the baby “talk” when you: Show them how to wave “bye-bye.”

-Babies begin to use words.
+This is a key timeframe when many infants begin to translate sounds to language and begin to use words.
 This includes using the same sounds consistently to identify an object, such as “baba” for bottle or “juju” for juice.
 Many babies have one or two words and understand 25 or more.
-He will give you a toy if you ask for it.
-Even without words, he can ask you for something—by pointing, reaching for it, or looking at it and babbling.
-You can help a child say the words he knows when you:
+They will give you a toy if you ask for it.
+Even without words, they can ask you for something—by pointing, reaching for it, or looking at it and babbling.
+You can help a child say the words they know when you:

-• Talk about the things you use, like “cup,” “juice,” “doll.”
+• Everyday items are great things to talk to babies about.
+Point out items like “cup,” “juice,” “doll.”
 Give a child time to name them.

 • Ask a child questions about the pictures in books.
 Give the child time to name things in the picture.